-DOCUMENT DATE SCOPE MATTERS RELEVANT TO THIS PROJECT: Community Strategic Plan 2013-2023 19 JUNE The Community Strategic Plan sets the direction The following principles are relevant to the Hornsby IOSRS: 2013 of where the people of Hornsby Shire want to be - 7B: Provide community access to a range of places and spaces; in 2023 and identifies the community's main - 7D: Foster healthy neighbourhood and life balance activities; - 8A: Support the living centres in the Shire to be distinctive and vibrant; year vision developed collaboratively between - 9A: Provide infrastructure and services that serves current and future community and Council and defines Strategies to community needs, including active and passive recreational facilities and achieve community priorities, as well as outlining - 10A: Provide infrastructure and services that are socially, actions our community can introduce into their environmentally and culturally responsive to community needs. everyday lives to help achieve the Outcomes.
+DOCUMENT DATE SCOPE MATTERS RELEVANT TO THIS PROJECT: Community Strategic Plan 2013-2023 19 JUNE The Community Strategic Plan sets the direction The following principles are relevant to the Hornsby IOSRS: 2013 of where the people of Hornsby Shire want to be - 7B: Provide community access to a range of places and spaces; in 2023 and identifies the community's main - 7D: Foster healthy neighbourhood and life balance activities; priorities and aspirations for the future.
+It is a 10 - 8A: Support the living centres in the Shire to be distinctive and vibrant; year vision developed collaboratively between - 9A: Provide infrastructure and services that serves current and future community and Council and defines Strategies to community needs, including active and passive recreational facilities and achieve community priorities, as well as outlining - 10A: Provide infrastructure and services that are socially, actions our community can introduce into their environmentally and culturally responsive to community needs. everyday lives to help achieve the Outcomes.
 Social Plan 2010-2014 The Plan promotes a vision for Hornsby Shire The following key goals are relevant to the Hornsby IOSRS: Council with a particular focus on groups that - A network of public places, recreation and open space and may be disadvantaged.
-The Plan guides the opportunities to creatively participate in and contribute to our local provision of community facilities and services to community. - The community is particularly interested in open space, the built fair and equitable manner. environment and transport networks. - The desire for more family areas in parks that include shade, especially children's play and more barbeque and picnic places.
-A Snapshot of the Hornsby Shire in 2012 AUGUST - 5% of shire is zoned for open space 2012 life and wellbeing of the Hornsby Shire in 2012.
+The Plan guides the opportunities to creatively participate in and contribute to our local provision of community facilities and services to community. meet the needs of people within the Shire in a - The community is particularly interested in open space, the built fair and equitable manner. environment and transport networks. - The desire for more family areas in parks that include shade, especially children's play and more barbeque and picnic places.
+A Snapshot of the Hornsby Shire in 2012 AUGUST This report provides a snapshot of the quality of - 5% of shire is zoned for open space 2012 life and wellbeing of the Hornsby Shire in 2012.
 It - Approx. 70% is Environmental Protection or National Park. contains information on what is happening in - 184 parks within the Shire. relation to the Shire's key strategic themes of - Infrastructure that primarily consumes maintenance, upgrade, renewal Ecology, Economy, Society and culture, Human and new creation expenditure for open space is \$51.6 million. habitat and Governance and provides measurement against indicators implemented in 2010.
 Sports Facility Strategy MARCH The Strategy aims to provide Council with - Overall supply of sports specific open space is low compared with 2006 options for the further development of outdoor industry standard guidelines. sports facilities identified as being undersupplied Sportsgrounds were 'generally high in quality' throughout Shire. in Hornsby.
 With respect to sportsgrounds, there is no excess capacity in the existing open space system capable of absorbing the demands of new populations As well as school sites, 3 Council-owned greenfield sites have been